 Overall, women who get regular exercise have a 10-20 percent lower risk of breast cancer risk than women who aren’t active [132-138].
 This benefit is seen most clearly in postmenopausal women [132-137].

 For a summary of research studies on exercise (physical activity) and breast cancer, visit the Breast Cancer Research Studies section.

-How can exercise affect breast cancer risk?
+How may exercise be related to breast cancer risk?

 And, exercise may boost the body’s immune system so it can help kill or slow the growth of cancer cells .

 Learn more about body weight and breast cancer risk.